• Skip to primary navigation

 • Pat the steaks dry with paper towels and pound the steaks with a meat tenderizer.
 A few whacks with the mallet softens the fibers of the meat, and your steak will turn out nice and tender.

 • When you’re ready to serve, thinly slice your steak against the grain.
+Observe the direction of the muscle fibers and slice across them for maximum tenderness.

 How To, Pan Seared Flat Iron Steak, steak, gluten free, paleo